 Mixing and mastering are items you'll want to leave to the professionals ultimately, but knowing the slightest amount about it can help improve the chances of your beats getting picked up by artists.

 Amateur beats usually sound like a muddy, slurred mess due to the complete absence of any mixing.
 They'll have kick drums and bass lines bleeding into each other, and other instruments colliding into catastrophe.
-The tiniest bit of mixing with EQ's, compression, and some panning can fix most of these issues, moving your tracks from cluster-fuck to shiny-turd.
+The tiniest bit of mixing with EQ's, compression, and some panning can fix most of these issues, moving your tracks from crazy cacophony to a polished shiny turd.
 But if you're track is actually good, some mixing can show its true potential as a masterpiece.
 It's not hard and we've already compiled some mixing tips for you here.
 Don't ignore this part, its a true make-it-or-break-it aspect, because first impressions count the most.

 Another issue is mastering.
 Folks will slap a mastering plugin with some default setting on their master out and call it a day, and then be confused when someone hears the track and comments on all the clipping and distortion.
 Don't even attempt to master your tracks.
 Just add compression where needed on individual sounds and watch the needles to see if you're peaking anywhere.
 If you are, just lock all of the tracks together and turn them down together to maintain your mixing balance.